samuri51/chillybot/README.txt

 room greeting
-add songs to your bots playlist randomize your bots playlist autodjing when 3 or less djs or when no djs on stage skips stuck songs and gives others 20 seconds to skip very noninstrusive, only enforces the queue when people are in the queue
+add songs to your bots playlist randomize your bots playlist
+Vip list (for when special guests come to dj) autodjing when 3 or less djs or when no djs on stage skips stuck songs and gives others 20 seconds to skip very noninstrusive, only enforces the queue when people are in the queue